okbob/pspg/README.md

 * `-W`, `--password`  force password prompt
 * `--pgcli-fix`  used for fixing some pgcli related issues
 * `--clipboard-app=[1,2,3]`  specify clipboard application (1 wl-clipboard, 2 xclip, 3 pbcopy)
+* `--no-sleep`  disable waits used for reduction of terminal flickering

 Options can be passed inside env variable `PSPG` too.